 Rathke's pouch forms during the 4th week of embryologic development as a rostral outpouching from the roof of the primitive oral cavity.
 The anterior wall of the pouch gives rise to the anterior lobe of the pituitary (pars distalis).
 The posterior wall of the pouch does not proliferate and remains as the intermediate lobe of the pituitary (pars intermedia).
 The lumen of the pouch narrows to form a cleft (Rathke's cleft) that normally regresses.
 Persistence of this cleft with expansion is believed to be the origin of a Rathke's cleft cyst.

 The wall of the cyst is typically lined by a single columnar cell layer of epithelium, often containing goblet cells, and is often ciliated.
-An intraluminal nodule which macroscopically appears white and is often adherent to the cyst wall (although it may be free floating) is composed of solid tissue that represented desquamated cellular debris 3,10.
+An intraluminal nodule which macroscopically appears white and is often adherent to the cyst wall (although it may be free-floating) is composed of solid tissue that represents desquamated cellular debris 3,10.

-- typically non-calcified and of homogenous low attenuation
+- typically non-calcified and of homogeneous low attenuation

 - uncommonly it may be of mixed iso- and low-attenuation, or contain small curvilinear calcifications in the wall (seen in 10-15% of cases)

-- postcontrast: typically non-enhancing, although the cyst wall may enhance in some cases 8
+- typically non-enhancing, although the cyst wall may enhance in some cases 8

 - 50% are hyperintense (high protein content)